nexus-codes/Scoop-Spotify/README.md

   instead of `spicetify enable-devtool` and `spicetify disable-devtool`.
 - The three above commands also support the `-quiet` switch.

+### spicetify-canary

+- Nightly builds of the [spicetify-cli](https://github.com/khanhas/spicetify-cli) repo built by my own Github Actions hosted [here](https://github.com/nexus-codes/spicetify-builds)
+- This version should be uninstalled before using the release version of spicetify

 ### spicetify-jqbx

 - This requires Spotify Premium.